uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/04-stuck-checkins.md

 * `@KafkaKey long deskId`: the key of the topics is the desk ID.
 * `TerminalInfo tInfo`: the unannotated parameter after the `@KafkaKey` is bound to the record body.
 * `long timestamp`: this parameter is bound by Micronaut to the timestamp of the record.
-  This is because the record itself may be quite old, and we want to use the time in the record rather than the current time in the consumer.
+  This is because we want to use the time in the record rather than the current time in the consumer: we may be catching up with old events.

 ## Testing the consumer